 Each student is responsible for securing a directed research placement in consultation with their academic advisor.

-Each student is responsible for securing an internship placement in consultation with their academic advisor.
+If you choose to do an internship for credit, you are responsible for securing an internship placement in consultation with your academic advisor.
 We encourage students to choose an internship location that matches their career interests.

 Examples of internship sites include: